Kitimat: Economy

 Aluminum producer Rio Tinto is the main employer in the municipality.
 Local government, schools, small manufacturing and service/retail are secondary contributors.
 Secondary core activities include engineering, import of petrochemical products (methanol and condensate), and metal fabrication.
 Approximately $5 billion in manufacturing investment is anticipated in the 2010–2015 period with a further $5 billion-plus in the investigative stage over the next decade.
 Anticipated investment includes an approximately $2 billion modernization to the Rio Tinto Alcan facilities and $3 billion in the Kitimat liquefied natural gas export development on Haisla Industrial Land at Bish Creek.
 The export facility would see natural gas piped in from the Western Canadian Sedimentary Basin (particularly from shale gas developments such as the Montney and Horn River) and shipped to Asian markets.
-The LNG Canada project, a joint venture between Shell and affiliates of Mitsubishi Corporation, Korea Gas Corporation and PetroChina would, if permitted, begin construction in 2015 of a gas pipeline from northeastern BC and a LNG export terminal with an expected lifespan of 30 years.
+The LNG Canada project, a joint venture between Shell and affiliates of Petronas, Mitsubishi Corporation, Korea Gas Corporation and PetroChina would, if permitted, begin construction in 2015 of a gas pipeline from northeastern BC and a LNG export terminal with an expected lifespan of 30 years.
 The terminal, located on the Douglas Channel near the aluminum refinery, would be able to accommodate two LNG vessels at a time.
 Annual volume would be 24 million tonnes.
 In July 2014 the Financial Post reported that Apache Corp. will "completely exit" the Kitimat LNG mega-project planned for B.C.'s West Coast.
 The U.S. hedge fund Jana Partners LLC has pressured Houston-based Apache to sell its 50% stake in the BC shale gas plays.

 Pending energy projects that have identified Kitimat as a strategic gateway include Pacific Northern Gas' Pacific Trail Pipeline (federal and provincial environmental assessments issued) and the Enbridge Northern Gateway Pipelines (currently being reviewed by the National Energy Board).

 Additional investigations into clean energy developments include a Kitimat port development project featuring break-bulk port facilities and consideration of the best uses for the former Eurocan Wharf.
 In addition, the decommissioning of the former Eurocan pulp and paper facilities or a slimmed down operation are still under consideration.
 There is also renewed interest in mineral development potential in the Kitimat area.
 The neighbouring community of Terrace is also in advanced stages of approval for a number of clean energy projects along with the associated infrastructure for linking those projects to the provincial electrical grid.

 Air services for the community are provided through Northwest Regional Airport, with connections to Prince George, Smithers, and Vancouver.